What Does OSCA Stand For?

-OSCA charges less than the College-run programs for both housing and dining.
-Most underclass students are required to live on campus, and almost all students eat on campus.
-Because we are student-operated and at-cost, a student eating in OSCA instead of in Campus Dining Services saves thousands of dollars per year.
-Additionally students save even more if they live in OSCA.
-Unfortunately, Oberlin College reduces student's financial aid dollar for dollar when they join OSCA housing and/or dining.
-This means that you will owe the same amount of money to OSCA and the College as you would if you were only paying Oberlin College and in Resed.
+OSCA charges less than the College-run programs for both Housing and Dining.
+Most underclass students are required to live on campus, and requires most students to eat on campus.
+Because we are an at-cost, student-run organization, a student eating in OSCA instead of Campus Dining Services (CDS), saves money per year.

-Additionally, OSCA’s sister organization, OSCA Foundation, has a scholarship program, through which members of OSCA can apply to have either half or all of their bill subsidized by OF.
+Additionally, OSCA’s sister organization, OSCA Foundation (OF), has a Scholarship program, through which members of OSCA are eligible to apply to have part or all of their bill subsidized by OF.

 Will my financial aid be reduced if I’m in OSCA?

-Your OSCA bill will be mailed and emailed to you before the start of the semester.
+Your OSCA bill will be mailed to your home address and a copy will be emailed to your student email address before the start of the semester.

-I’m waiting on loans and scholarships to pay my semester bill.
-What do I do?
+I've already paid the College for their housing and/or dining invoice OR I’m waiting on loans and scholarships to pay my semester bill, what do I do?

-What happens if I can’t make a payment?
+What happens if I can’t make a payment on time?

-OSCA offers payment plans, and the OSCA Foundation offers Financial Need Scholarships allocated at half or all of your OSCA bill.
-Tell the Treasurer in advance to discuss options.
-If a member has neither paid their semester bill nor notified OSCA within 30 days after the due date, the expulsion procedures will begin.
-If you are expelled, you cannot join OSCA until overdue balance is paid.
-If you have a remaining balance in your account, your name may be turned over to a collection agency.
+OSCA offers payment plans, and the OSCA Foundation offers Financial Need Scholarships.
+If a member has neither paid their semester bill nor notified OSCA within 30 days after the due date, the expulsion procedures will begin with the Board of Trustees.
+If you are expelled, you cannot join OSCA until the overdue balance is paid.
+If you have a remaining balance in your account, your name will be turned over to a collection agency.